 Kids and teens who are victims of bullying can suffer from physical symptoms and injuries, depression, anxiety, fear and low self-esteem.
 Some kids have turned to suicide as an alternative.

-Approximately 8% of children miss school every day due to the fear of being bullied.
+5.4 Million children miss school every day due to the fear of being bullied.
 Since 1992, there have been 250 violent deaths in our schools and bullying has been a factor in several school shootings.

 Some school administrators feel that “bullying is a right of passage” or that “kids need to toughen up.”
 Many just don’t take it seriously.
 Some don't want to be bothered and some are simply not trained properly in how to handle these situations.